lmigueel/BioNetComp/README.md

 ```
 In the output_folder, ppinet generates the following outputs:

 Remember: 'network1' and 'network2' labels are associated to --in1 and --in2 list of genes, respectively.
+If there are no edges for network plots, or any nodes for enrichment, a warning will be shown for the user.

     1. node_report.txt  all nodes of both networks divided by network
     2. edge_report.txt  all edges of both networks divided by network